- Home

 Applying for entry into Post 16 (sixth form)

 In-year applications can be made at any time during the two-year programme.
-However, since the introduction of linear A Levels it is more difficult for students to transfer after the start of teaching.
+However, since the introduction of linear A levels, it is more difficult for students to transfer after the start of teaching.
 Space may not be available in all the subjects chosen, so students who apply for a place in the Sixth Form may have to choose an alternative course.